Library Reopening updates & COVID-19 Resources

 Marion Library: Mondays, Tuesdays, Wednesdays and Thursdays.
 20 person capacity.

 Old Fort Library: Tuesdays, Wednesdays, and Thursdays.
 10 person capacity

 These appointments can only be made the same day.

-We are running at a 20 person capacity, so making an appointment to guarantee your spot.
 These appointments are for 30 minutes, but can be extended to an hour.
 One family unit is allowed in the children’s area at a time for 30 minutes.

 We have self-checkout stations for patrons to check out their items.
 A library staff member will be available for this process.